move-language/move/language/documentation/book/src/functions.md

 }
 ```

 Even internal functions can be marked as `entry`!
-This let's you guarantee that the function is called only at the beginning of execution (assuming you do not call it elsewhere in your module)
+This lets you guarantee that the function is called only at the beginning of execution (assuming you do not call it elsewhere in your module)

 ```move=
 address 0x42 {